 The islands in the Turks and Caicos are quite small, yet considering this fact, local terrain plays an important part in predictable rain patterns.

 Highly localized wind and rain conditions in the Caribbean can often be attributed to terrain features that cool or warm air, causing a temperature differential with surrounding conditions.
 The temperature differences result in air movement.

 Much of the southern sides of North Caicos, Middle Caicos, and East Caicos consist of open rock saline tundra, and the midday sun tends to heat this terrain and surrounding humid air, which rises, cools, and condenses into rain, often occurring a few hours after midday.

-North Caicos is perfectly-situated to benefit from the afternoon showers, and consequently has higher rain fall levels many other islands in the Turks and Caicos.
+North Caicos is perfectly situated to benefit from the afternoon showers, and consequently has higher rainfall levels than many other islands in the Turks and Caicos.

 The late afternoon rain clouds often continue past North Caicos, and off into the Atlantic.
 Parrot Cay and Pine Cay are adjacent to North Caicos and tend to see increased rainfall as well, even supporting several natural freshwater ponds—a highly unusual sight in the Turks and Caicos.
 Providenciales, however, is a bit too far south to reap the benefits of additional rainfall.